grwna/obsidian-vault/CTF/PWN/Return Oriented Programming.md

 >
 >By next part of the payload i mean after an 8-byte value that gets popped to `rbp` by the previous function.
 Read ([[Stack#Behaviour on Return]])

+# Characteristics
+## Stack Pivoting
+ROP chains require space on the stack.
+We cannot write an infinitely long ROP chains, because there is a limit to how long the code is after current RIP.
+In order to bypass this limit, we can do stack pivoting (read: [ir0nstone](https://ir0nstone.gitbook.io/notes/binexp/stack/stack-pivoting)).

+In short, stack pivoting is a way to "fake" a stack by making RSP point to a controllable memory.
+This can be used to bypass DEP/NX.

+## Libc
+ GOT is way more important than PLT in terms of theory, but both play a crucial role in exploit.